thriveweb/passion-family-dental/content/services/general-dentistry.md

       with a new tooth coloured filling.
     title: White Fillings
   - content: >-
-      Dentures an affordable way improve the your smile.
+      Dentures an affordable way improve your smile.
 We've witnessed firsthand how improving the look of your smile can really boost a person’s self-confidence.
 If you're feeling self-conscious about your teeth and avoid smiling in photos or in social situations you may find dentures the right option for your budget.